Meaning of inventory costing

 - If the prices of inputs are constant, all the three methods will give the same Cost of Goods Sold and the closing stock.

 - During inflationary trends in the economy, i.e., with continuously increasing prices, the Cost of Goods Sold will be lowest under FIFO and highest under LIFO.
 It will be somewhere in between under the weighted-average method.

 - Accordingly, the closing stock will be highest under FIFO, lowest under LIFO, and somewhere in between under the weighted-average method.

 - Inventory costing affects the gross profits and, thus, the taxable income and the taxes a company has to pay.
-In the above example, gross profit and taxes will be highest under FIFO, in the middle under weighted average method and lowest under LIFO.
+In the above example, gross profit and taxes will be highest under FIFO, in the middle under the weighted average method, and lowest under LIFO.

 - During deflationary trends in the economy, i.e., with continually decreasing prices, all the above parameters will be vice-versa.